Azure/notation-azure-kv/README.md

 Azure Provider for the [Notation CLI](https://github.com/notaryproject/notation)

-The notation-azure-kv plugin provides the capability to signing the Notation generated payload by using Azure Key Vault (AKV).
-The user's certificate and private key should be stored in AKV and the plugin will request signing and getting the certificate from AKV.
+The notation-azure-kv plugin provides the capability to sign the Notation generated payload by using Azure Key Vault (AKV).
+The user's certificate and private key should be stored in AKV and the plugin will request signing and getting the leaf certificate from AKV.

 The plugin supports Azure CLI identity and Managed Identity for accessing AKV.